-Rent (and Rent to Own) Your Needs
+Rent (and Rent to Own) Musical Instruments

-When it comes to music, I learned quickly how expensive it was going to get.
-My son wanted to play the violin and I wanted to support that.
+My son wanted to play the violin, and I wanted to support that.
 The school offered us an option where we could pay a rental fee and use what they had in the music department.
 It is a great resource for many families who don’t want a huge commitment in the first year!
-Or for families who cannot afford to buy one at all.
-If your child is exploring music at school, start with them to see what your options are.
+Or for families who cannot afford to buy an instrument.
+If your child is exploring music at school, start with the music department to see what your options are.

 If your child is really committed to music in and outside of school but cannot afford the gear, you can opt for a rent-to-own deal at a local music shop.
-I chose this option and I have no regrets after my son used his for a few years.
+I chose this option, and I have no regrets after my son used his instrument for a few years.
 My payments were low and manageable.
-We just paid it off and he now has it for life.
+We just paid it off, and he now has his violin for life.
 I paid careful attention to my son and realized he is a kid who is very dedicated.

 Secondhand is Good Enough

 Don’t forget the kindness of other families!
 Some dance groups will donate the costumes and shoes that their children outgrew for the newest members of the dance academy.
 Sports teams will send their used gear to younger groups (within some reason) so they have plenty to practice with.
-You and other parents can also host a clothing/gear swap so that everyone gets what they need and not spend a dime.
+You and other parents can also host a clothing/gear swap so that everyone gets what they need without spending a dime.

 Minimize Their Schedule

 Children (and plenty of adults) have very little impulse control.
 It is very easy to see all these wonderful things to do and want to try it all.
-Take a breather and consider that the child does one thing that season.
+Take a breather and consider letting the child do one thing a season.
 Your child does not need a weeklong schedule of practices, rehearsals, games, and recitals.